Skip to main content

 17 May 20267 min readBy Priya Sharma

-US visa bond suspension for 2026 FIFA World Cup ticket holders — graphic showing American flag, World Cup trophy and visa documentation representing the carve-out from the $15,000 bond program for fans of qualifying African nations including Algeria, Cape Verde, Ivory Coast, Senegal and Tunisia
+US visa bond suspension for 2026 FIFA World Cup ticket holders — graphic showing American flag, World Cup trophy and visa documentation representing the carve-out from the US visa bond program for fans of qualifying African nations including Algeria, Cape Verde, Ivory Coast, Senegal and Tunisia

-The Trump administration announced on 13 May 2026 that ticket-holding fans from the five bond-program countries qualifying for FIFA World Cup 2026 — Algeria, Cape Verde, Ivory Coast, Senegal and Tunisia — are exempt from the $15,000 visa bond requirement, per the U.S. Travel Association.
+The Trump administration announced on 13 May 2026 that ticket-holding fans from the five bond-program countries qualifying for FIFA World Cup 2026 — Algeria, Cape Verde, Ivory Coast, Senegal and Tunisia — are exempt from the visa bond requirement then in force, per the U.S. Travel Association.
+The bond levels changed on 3 August 2026 when the programme was made permanent.

-On 13 May 2026, the US State Department announced a targeted suspension of the visa bond requirement (up to $15,000) for FIFA World Cup 2026 ticket holders from five bond-program countries that have qualified for the tournament: Algeria, Cape Verde, Ivory Coast, Senegal and Tunisia.
+On 13 May 2026, the US State Department announced a targeted suspension of the visa bond requirement then in force (up to USD 15,000 as at that date) for FIFA World Cup 2026 ticket holders from five bond-program countries that have qualified for the tournament: Algeria, Cape Verde, Ivory Coast, Senegal and Tunisia.
 The U.S. Travel Association welcomed the move as a "smart, targeted" measure.
 The carve-out applies to athletes, team members, immediate relatives, and nationals who purchased FIFA tickets by 15 April 2026 and opted into the FIFA Priority Appointment Scheduling System (PASS).
 OraVisa explains who in the UAE-resident community benefits, who is unaffected, and what action is needed.

 What Has Changed

 On 13 May 2026 the US State Department announced a targeted suspension of the visa bond requirement for foreign nationals from the five visa-bond-program countries that have qualified for FIFA World Cup 2026.
-The bond, introduced earlier in 2026 under a pilot covering 50 countries with high overstay rates, requires affected non-immigrant visa applicants to post a refundable bond of up to USD 15,000 (approximately AED 55,088) at the time of visa issuance.
-The new carve-out exempts athletes, team support staff, immediate relatives, and ticket-holding fans from the five competing countries — but leaves the broader bond programme intact for all other applicants from those countries.
+As at that date, the bond required affected B-1/B-2 business and tourist visa applicants to post a refundable amount of up to USD 15,000 (approximately AED 55,088) at the time of visa issuance.
+The carve-out exempted athletes, team support staff, immediate relatives, and ticket-holding fans from the five competing countries — but left the broader bond programme intact for all other applicants from those countries.

 US Visa Bond Suspension — Key Details